Anda, Pangasinan: Language

 The people of Anda generally speak Pangasinan, Bolinao, and Ilocano.
+Unique in this part of the province, the Sambalic language of Bolinao or Binubolinao is primarily spoken in the municipality and the adjacent town of Bolinao.

 Economy

 The town thrives on farming and deep-sea fishing.

 In the past, progress in the town was sluggish due to its dependence to a landing barge to cross the Catubig Channel separating Anda to mainland Bolinao.
 In 1996, trade has increased due to a bridge connecting the municipality to the mainland.
 This bridge, known as Anda Bridge, was sponsored and inaugurated by then President Fidel V. Ramos, who hails from Pangasinan.
 Main roads have been concreted for faster access to the barangays, especially tourism related places.

 Government

+Local government

 Anda, belonging to the first congressional district of the province of Pangasinan, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.